Damaged Passport Replacement Instructions

 Select the service that best meets your travel needs and purchase your expedited passport replacement.

-Once you’ve made your purchase you will then be redirected to our secure govWorks.com platform where you will create a password and complete your passport replacement DS-11 application form.
+Once you’ve made your purchase you will then be redirected to the govWorks secure platform where you will create an account and complete the passport replacement application using our intuitive wizard.

 Checklist of Requirements:

 - DS-11 application: This application will be automatically generated from our platform.

 - Proof of U.S. Citizenship: See list of examples